Our ESG commitment

 • We are committed to ensuring best practices are followed when it comes to fair business arrangements with our partners and suppliers, specifically highlighting our priority of ensuring favorable arrangements for low- and middle-income partners.

-Forward Fooding’s FoodTech 500 list ranked GreenLight at #71.
+Awards Forward Fooding’s FoodTech 500 list ranked GreenLight at #71.
 Described as “the world’s first definitive list of the global entrepreneurial talent at the intersection between food, technology, and sustainability,” the award recognizes GreenLight for commitment to three UN SDGs sustainable development goals (SDGs):

 • zero hunger